kiranjotassi/FinalProjectiOS/README.md

 This section outlines the different components that must be created in order to create a fully functional application.
 The views have been explained below, and have been assigned for completion:

-User creation / log in - person 3
+User creation / log in - collaboration

 User Profile - person 1